kafir-coder/docker-node/README.md

 # docker-node
-A simple example showing an example of a multi-stage Node.js dockerfile
+A simple example showing how to write a multi-stage Node.js dockerfile